FEATURE-How one small Pennsylvania pharmacy is vaccinating thousands

 "It's just incredible how everyone has kind of like filtered into this one space," said event planner Courtney Marengo, one of Amin's volunteers.

 Amin said he did not set out to own a pharmacy.
 But he moved to fill a void left when Skippack, a 50-year-old local institution, was bought out by national giant CVS CVS.N in 2018.
-The chain acquired Skippack Pharmacy's assets but left it shuttered.
-Amin bought the pharmacy from CVS before the pandemic in hopes of keeping the resource in the community.
+The chain acquired Skippack Pharmacy's assets but not the physical space.
+Amin reopened it before the pandemic in hopes of keeping the resource in the community.

 "I feel like sometimes things fall into your lap at certain points in your life," he said.
 "You might not have planned for it to happen, but things happen for the right reason."